-I SEO’d the shit out of this blog.
+- I SEO’d the shit out of this blog.
 Turns out it’s not rocket science.

-Best practices for categories, tags, and meta-data
+- Best practices for categories, tags, and meta-data

-Best practices for using images to boost SEO
+- Best practices for using images to boost SEO

-How to use Google’s tools — Keyword tools, speed test, webmaster tools
+- How to use Google’s tools — keyword tools, speed test, webmaster tools

-A few other areas I know pretty well:
+Other areas I know very well: